 A feature round may take one of the following forms:

-- Free spins: you’ll receive a free spin at your current stake level, receiving a predetermined number of risk-free chances to score payline wins.
+- Free spins: you receive a free spin, receiving a predetermined number of risk-free chances to score payline wins.

-- Pick and win: you’ll be presented with a series of blind choices, choosing from a number of prizes including multipliers, instant wins and other bonuses.
+- Pick and win: you are presented with a series of blind choices.
+You choose from a number of prizes including multipliers, instant wins and other bonuses.

-- Instant win: you’ll immediately receive a cash prize.
+- Instant win: you immediately receive a cash prize.

-- Mini-game: you’ll play an interactive game to win prizes.
+- Mini-game: you play an interactive game to win prizes.
 This may be skill-based, chance or a mixture of both.

-Feature rounds, especially re-spins and free spins, may also feature additional incentives such as winning combinations being held and extra wilds added to the reels.
+Feature rounds, especially re-spins and free spins, may also feature additional incentives.
+These include winning combinations being held and extra wilds added to the reels.

 Progressive jackpot slots

-The biggest online slots prizes and slot machine wins are paid out via progressive jackpots.
-Progressive jackpots are so called because a jackpot is progressively added to with each wager made by players; often, especially online, several or even dozens of machines are hooked up to the same jackpot.
+The biggest online slots prizes and slot machine wins pay out via progressive jackpots.
+Progressive jackpots are so called because a jackpot is progressively added to with each wager made by players.
+Often, especially online, several or even dozens of machines are hooked up to the same jackpot.